magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

             [cljsjs.marked]))
 ```

-> NOTE 4: As we saw in previous tutorials, before to be able to use a
+> NOTE 4: As we saw in previous tutorials, before to be able to use in
-> new namespace from a new library in the bREPL, we first need to
+> the bREPL a a library never used by other namespaces of the project,
-> require it in a CLJS file, otherwise the bREPL is not able to access
+> we first need to require it in a CLJS file, otherwise the bREPL is
-> it.
+> not able to access it.

 ## Your first Reagent Component

-Launch the IFDE as usual:
+Launch the CLJS development environment as usual:

 ```bash
 boot dev